It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Perfect at any time of the day or evening, Loretta has menus for breakfast, brunch, lunch and dinner.
 Start the day with bottomless Supreme drip coffee served in local ceramicist Paul Melser’s earthenware cups and house-made crumpets with coconut yoghurt, and end the day with a shared dinner of a free-range organic wood-fired chook, freekeh and pea sprout salad, and end with fennel pavlova.

-Noble Rot is Wellington’s award-winning wine bar, founded by a group of talented sommeliers and restaurateurs who saw a need for a specialist wine bar in a city nestled between two of the country’s great wine regions of Marlborough and Martinborough.
+Noble Rot is Wellington’s award-winning wine bar, nestled between two of the country’s great wine regions of Marlborough and Martinborough.
 By utilising Coravin Technology, Noble Rot is able offer an extensive menu of wine by the glass; a great opportunity to try wines you might not otherwise.
-With an aim to excite, inform and educate everyone from wine experts to newbies, Noble Rot has a raw bar and charcuterie to pair with your new favourite drop.
+Noble Rot's food menu is innovative with a deft simplicity - opt for a full dining experience or for some oysters or charcuterie to pair with your new favourite drop.

-In Russian, Pravda means “the truth”.
-Hence the eatery’s focus on honest, produce-led dishes that use the very best ingredients New Zealand has to offer.
 A local Wellington institution, Pravda is set in a heritage building with atmospheric high ceilings and expanses of dark wood and marble.
-A cafe serving bright, fresh modern classics by day, and Wellington’s best steakhouse by night, serving a carefully curated selection of exceptional cuts of the highest quality and a modern bistro menu with dishes that offer something for everyone.
+By day, Pravda is a bright café serving fresh, modern classics, and by night, it's one of Wellington’s best steakhouses serving exceptional cuts of New Zealand beef and lamb of the highest quality alongside a modern bistro menu.

 Oikos (pronounced 'ee-kos') takes fresh approach to rustic Greek food with a respectful nod to tradition.
 Chef, Theo Papouis, wants to introduce Wellington to Greek dishes and ingredients they may not have come across before (helpfully, the menu has a glossary).
 This is food made for sharing: there’s a menu of mezze-style plates to pick and mix from, or if you're not in the mood for choosing there's a set shared menu.